 What you can do

 If you buy seafood, ask your local supermarket, big-box store, wholesale club or restaurant to verify that their seafood products do not come from a source linked to Icelandic whaling.
 Refer them to this website if they have questions.
 If they cannot guarantee to you that the Icelandic seafood products are not "whaling free," hold off buying from them until they can.
 Consider writing to the company's customer service department and ask them for assurances that their product is not linked to Iceland's whale hunt.
 You can find a list of seafood retailers' websites here.

 Both the Secretaries of Commerce and Interior have declared that Iceland is diminishing the effectiveness of the international bans on whaling and trade in whale products.
-Under a law known as the Pelly Amendment to the Fishermen's Protective Act, President Obama can now impose economic measures against Iceland including trade sanctions against companies linked to whaling.
+Under a law known as the Pelly Amendment to the Fishermen's Protective Act, President Obama can now impose economic measures against Iceland, including trade sanctions against companies linked to whaling.

-UPDATE: On 1 April 2014, President Obama announced that Iceland's commercial whaling jeopardizes the survival of an endangered whale species listed by CITES as among the species most threatened with extinction.
-The President also said that Iceland's actions undermine multilateral efforts to ensure greater worldwide protection for whales, including the CITES treaty itself.
+UPDATE: On April 1, 2014, President Obama announced that Iceland's commercial whaling jeopardizes the survival of an endangered whale species listed by CITES as among the species most threatened with extinction.
+President Obama also said that Iceland's actions undermine multilateral efforts to ensure greater worldwide protection for whales, including the CITES treaty itself.
 Despite these findings, the President elected not to impose targeted trade sanctions against specific Iceland companies linked to whaling at this time.